stephaneVercouillieBMID/slate/source/jose.html.md

 <code style=display:block;white-space:pre-wrap>laLxI0j-nLH-_BgLOXMozKxmy9gffy2gTdvqzfTihJBuuzxg0V7yk1WClnQePFvG2K-pvSlWc9BRIazDrn50RcRai__3TDON395H3c62tIouJJ4XaRvYHFjZTZ2GXfz8YAImcc91Tfk0WXC2F5Xbb71ClQ1DDH151tlpH77f2ff7xiSxh9oSewYrcGTSLUeeCt36r1Kt3OSj7EyBQXoZlN7IxbyhMAfgIe7Mv1rOTOI5I8NQqeXXW8VlzNmoxaGMny3YnGir5Wf6Qt2nBq4qDaPdnaAuuGUGEecelIO1wx1BpyIfgvfjOhMBs9M8XL223Fg47xlGsMXdfuY-4jaqVw</code>

 <ol>
-  <li value="6">Generate a random JWE Initialization Vector.</li>
+  <li value="6">Generate a random JWE Initialization Vector.
+Its value will be used later to encrypt the payload.</li>
   <li>The JWE Initialization Vector will then be encoded using base64url to produce the string below.</li>
 </ol>

 <code style=display:block;white-space:pre-wrap>bbd5sTkYwhAIqfHsx8DayA</code>

 <ol>
-  <li>Compute the ASCII value of the encoded JWE Header to get the Additional Authenticated Data (AAD).</li>
+  <li>Compute the ASCII value of the encoded JWE Header to get the Additional Authenticated Data (AAD).
+Its value will be used later to encrypt the payload.</li>
-  <li>Encrypt the JSON payload with the encryption algorithm defined by the <i>"enc"</i> parameter.
-It will produce the JWE Ciphertext and Authentication Tag.</li>
+  <li>Encrypt the payload with the encryption algorithm defined by the <i>"enc"</i> parameter.
+The algorithm takes as input four strings: the CEK, the AAD and the Initialization Vector which were computed in the previous steps, plus the payload.
+The JWE Ciphertext value and Authentication Tag value are provided as outputs.
   <li>Base64url-encode the JWE Ciphertext.</li>
   <li>Base64url-encode the JWE Authentication Tag.</li>
   <li>Assemble the final representation by concatenating the five strings, and separate them with period ('.') characters.
 An example of a JWE object is given below.</li>